GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

     pipeline is removed, a new clock has to be selected.

-  - Adding and removing elements might cause upstream or downstream elements to renegotiate caps and or allocators.
+  - Adding and removing elements might cause upstream or downstream elements to renegotiate caps and/or allocators.
 You don't really need to do anything from the application, plugins largely adapt themselves to the new pipeline topology in order to optimize their formats and allocation strategy.